red-jade/exa/README.md

 - use of WX native interfaces for OpenGL and WX UI
 - (possible use of the _Nx_ Elixir tensor library in the future)

+There are some command line interfaces to installed programs:
+- GraphViz DOT for drawing directed graphs
+- FFMPEG (ffmpeg, ffprobe, ffplay) for video processing

 ## Libraries

 Contents: